ktechhydle/mprun_scripts/README.md

-# mprun_scripts
+# MPRUN Scripts
-A collection of useful Python scripts that can be used in MPRUN's Python Scripting Interface
+_A collection of useful Python scripts that can be used in MPRUN's Python Scripting Interface_

+To run one of these scripts, copy and paste it into MPRUN's Python Scripting Interface (_Help > Python Scripting_)